 M, N, and P are the numbers of selected competitive price, Feature, and Display variables for the product category.

-We then simplify the general ADL model using the LASSO procedure (we refer to this simplified model as the ADL-raw model thereafter).
-Previous studies indicate that models simplified by the LASSO procedure have good forecasting performance and outperform traditional models specified based on statistical significance (Epprecht, Guegan, & Veiga, 2013; Ma et al., 2016).
+The specified general ADL model may have a large number of explanatory variables and some of them may be correlated with other variables or do not convey any effective information.
+Therefore, we simplify the general ADL model by again conducting the LASSO procedure (we refer to this simplified ADL model as the ADL-raw model thereafter).
+At this stage, we use the LASSO procedure as a model specification strategy rather than a variable selection method because previous studies indicate that models simplified by the LASSO procedure have good forecasting performance and outperform traditional models specified based on statistical significance (Epprecht, Guegan, & Veiga, 2013; Ma et al., 2016).
 The LASSO procedure also enables the automation of the statistical forecasting task which becomes essential as typically grocery retailers stock a tremendous number of SKUs (L. Cooper et al., 1999).
-However, to mitigate the LASSO procedure’s limitation of missing important variables due to multicollinearity, we construct the following supplementary parallel model which only includes the price and promotion variables of the focal product:
+However, as mentioned previously, the LASSO procedure has a critical limitation of missing important variables when it is exposed to high multicollinearity.
+Therefore, to mitigate the problem, we construct a supplementary parallel ADL model which only includes the price and promotion variables of the focal product:

 ln⁡(y0,t)=intercept+τ*time+j=1Lαjln⁡(y0, t-j)+j=0Lβ0,jln⁡(p0,t-j)+j=0Lγ0,jFeature0,t-j+j=0Lγ0,jDisplay0,t-j+d=112θdFour_week_dummyd+c=19v=01δc,vCalendarEventc,t-v+εt